linqs/psl-examples/drug-interaction/README.md

 for the drugs: Sequence-based, PPI network-based, and Gene Ontology-based.

 - general-interactions: This dataset came from DrugBank version 4.3 for a total of 4293 interactiosn across 315 drugs.
-There is also a file DrugBankIDs, which maps integer IDs to DrugIDs
+There is also a file DrugBankIDs, which maps integer IDs to DrugIDs.
+Each fold share the same similarity data.
 - crd-interactions: This dataset came from DrugBank and Drugs.com for a total of 10,106 CRD interactions across 807 drugs.
-These IDs are anonymized (so there is no DrugBankID mapping)
+These IDs are anonymized (so there is no DrugBankID mapping).
+Each fold uses different similarity data (since blocking is stricter in the crd setting).
 - ncrd-interactions: This dataset came from DrugBank and Drugs.com for a total of 45,737 NCRD interactions across 807 drugs.
 These IDs are also anonymized.
+Each split uses different similarity data.

 ## Experimental Setup
 The best threshold chosen for AUC evaluations is 0.4.